Religious festival stampede in Israel kills 44, hurts dozens - WTMJ

 The stampede began when large numbers of people thronged a narrow tunnel-like passage during the event, according to witnesses and video footage.
 People began falling on top of each other near the end of the walkway, as they descended slippery metal stairs, witnesses said.

-Avraham Leibe told Israeli public broadcaster Kan that a crush of people trying to descend the mountain caused a “general bedlam” on a slippery metal slope followed by stairs.
+One of the injured, Avraham Leibe, told Israeli public broadcaster Kan that a crush of people trying to descend the mountain caused a “general bedlam” on a slippery metal slope followed by stairs.
 “Nobody managed to halt,” he said from a hospital bed.
 “I saw one after the other fall.”

 Video footage showed large numbers of people, most of them black-clad ultra-Orthodox men, squeezed in the tunnel.
-The Haaretz daily quoted witnesses as saying police barricades had prevented people from exiting quickly.
+Initial reports said police barricades had prevented people from exiting quickly.

 The stampede occurred during the celebrations of Lag BaOmer at Mount Meron, the first mass religious gathering to be held legally since Israel lifted nearly all restrictions related to the coronavirus pandemic.
 The country has seen cases plummet since launching one of the world’s most successful vaccination campaigns late last year.

-Lag BaOmer draws tens of thousands of people, most of them ultra-Orthodox Jews, each year to honor Rabbi Shimon Bar Yochai, a 2nd century sage and mystic who is buried there.
+Lag BaOmer draws tens of thousands of people, most of them ultra-Orthodox Jews, each year to honor Rabbi Shimon Bar Yochai, a 2nd century sage and mystic who is believed to be buried there.
 Large crowds traditionally light bonfires, pray and dance as part of the celebrations.

 This year, media estimated the crowd at about 100,000 people.

-Prime Minister Benjamin Netanyahu called the stampede a “great tragedy” and said everyone was praying for the victims.
+Prime Minister Benjamin Netanyahu, who briefly visited Mount Meron around midday Friday, said it was “one of the worst disasters that has befallen the state of Israel” and offered condolences to the families.
+He said Sunday would be a day of national mourning.

-After the stampede, photos showed rows of wrapped bodies lying on the ground, with dozens of ambulances at the site.
+At least 44 people were killed, according to health and rescue officials.
+In the immediate aftermath of the stampede, rescue workers collected the bodies, wrapped them in white covers and laid them side by side on the ground at the site.
+Bodies were later taken to Israel’s central forensic pathology institute.

-By mid-morning Friday, efforts were still under way to identify victims and connect families with missing relatives.
+By mid-morning Friday, efforts were still under way to identify some of the victims and connect families with missing relatives.
 In the night from Thursday to Friday, cell phone coverage around Mount Meron had collapsed for hours and emergency hotlines were overwhelmed with phone calls.

 In the overwhelmingly ultra-Orthodox city of Bnei Brak, near Tel Aviv, officials were working with healthcare workers to connect the families of the missing.
 “The picture is slowly becoming clearer,” Kivi Hess, a municipal spokesman, told Channel 13 TV.